 We do not want to utilise hype, and pay-for-play tactics, that are common in the crypto space.
 We want to invite users with the clear call-to-action (CTA) that the platform warrants their engagement.
 This CTA is dependent on the tech being user-friendly and the right fit for people’s needs and demands.

 The fact remains; there is still work to be done on the technical side.
-We are still in the process of building out our Marketplace, Editor, and Network.
+We are still in the process of building out our data marketplace, editor, and decentralized network.
 We are reviewing and deciding on which features will make the platform fully fit for purpose, for example, user feedback asked for easier onboarding and invoicing features on the Marketplace.
 We are building the platform to be the best it can be for users, and our marketing must reflect that.

 When users build and thrive in our Streamr ecosystem, our brand story will write itself.
 The right projects and innovators will not only make the Streamr engine run smoothly, they can make it sing.
 We will develop use cases with practical application in the real world.
 This is where our existing (not yet decentralized) tech becomes newsworthy.